1969 Chevrolet Camaro RS/SS Convertible Restomod

 Under the hood, a 427-cubic-inch ZL-1 all-aluminum V-8 prepared by American Speed in Moline, Illinois is fed by a Hillborn electronic fuel-injection system, breathing through custom, one-off velocity stacks.
 A Richmond five-speed manual transmission funnels power to a robust Dana 44 rear axle with a limited-slip differential.
 The engine was additionally fitted with upgraded camshafts, pushrods, pistons, and exhaust, resulting in a claimed output of around 600 horsepower.

 The interior of this one-of-a-kind Camaro is utterly unique, starting with its heavily modified dashboard sourced from a 2003 Chevrolet Malibu, shortened and narrowed for a perfect fit.
-Seats from a 1996 Camaro were chopped for a more period look while a custom rear seat was fabricated to match, along with custom door panels, modernizing the design aesthetic in the process.
+Seats from a 1996 Camaro were chopped for a more period look while a custom rear seat was fabricated to match, along with custom door panels, all of which modernize the design aesthetic.
 These surfaces were then covered in an attractive combination of black leather and tweed fabric.
 Meanwhile, the custom center console houses controls for the Vintage Air air-conditioning system and the adjustable air suspension, as well as a Pioneer head unit pumping 1,000 watts through a custom stereo system with an amplifier and subwoofer tastefully integrated into the trunk.
 Adding further sophistication and European flair, the convertible top features high-quality Haartz cloth, as is used on Mercedes-Benz models.

 Acquired by Ron Jury in 2017, this remarkable Camaro remains in top shape, with even the engine bay and undercarriage incredibly well-detailed following servicing in 2023, which saw the alternator and water pump rebuilt, the cooling system flushed, the suspension and shift-linkage adjusted, electrical gremlins sorted, and new tires installed.
 Undoubtedly one of the greatest restomod Camaros to have surfaced at auction in recent memory, the opportunity to own such a highly awarded and well-respected machine is rare indeed.